-The auditor's methodology arrived at a 13% error rate.
-Our rate determination is 7.8%.
+Using the auditor's own methodology, which arrived at a 13% error rate, our rate determination is 7.8%.
 The difference is that the 13% includes payments caught up in rate changes.
 Because rates changes can take an extensive amount of time for review and approval by the Centers for Medicare and Medicaid Services, issues with these payments will ultimately resolve themselves over time.

 The rate of 7.8% is further validated by comparing to the federal Payment Error Rate Measurement (PERM) audit, which shows North Carolina's rate to be 6.7%.
-The PERM audit is more robust and providers have more time to submit documentation.
+The PERM audit is deeper and more thorough than this single audit.
 North Carolina was audited with 17 other states that, collectively, averaged an error rate of 8.2%.